 be in camelCase, i.e. start with a lowercase letter and capitalize the

 Close the API editor by clicking the API icon again and save it with Ctrl + s.
 Select File, Package this app… You’ll be shown a component editor dialog.
 Open the “Local” section and pick a target folder.
 Then click “Create”.

-.vapkg file you just created is ready to be installed to the Engine through the web-based management interface.
-Alternatively, you can upload it to a running remote engine instance directly on the "Remote" section of the dialog.
+If you used the default target folder, opening the web-based management interface in a browser (http://localhost:2020/ by default) will show your component package in uploaded packages.
+Alternatively, you can upload the package to a running remote engine instance directly on the “Remote” section of the dialog.

 The Builder provides no GUI for creating the file system structure for components other than apps.
 But fear not, creating other types of components is still simple.

 The VisionAppster SDK comes with a ready-to-build tool plugin that wraps some OpenCV functions.
 As a prerequisite, you should build that plugin as instructed here.

 sdk/examles/opencv/build.
 To make the plugin library a component,

 you need to create a specially named directory and put the file there.